RightBrain-Networks/auto-semver/README.md

 message = Bump version: {current_version} -> {new_version}
 ```

 The `current_version` exists to tell bumpversion what the current version is.
-To have auto-semver manage this value, set it to `0.0.0` This must match what is in the VERSION file (example shown below).
+To have auto-semver manage this value, set it to `0.0.0`.
 The `commit` and `tag` options determine whether to create a new Git commit and a new Git tag, respectively.
 The `tag_name` represents what the name of the Git tag will be, and by default is set to `{new_version}`, which will be substitued with the new version during runtime.
 This can be changed as desired - for example, `v{new_version}` could resolve to `v1.15.5`.
 The `message` option is what the message used if there is a git commit.

 ### File updates